-Come join us at the London Centre for Book Arts this summer for a week-long series of bookbinding workshops.
+Come join us at the London Centre for Book Arts in summer 2020 for a week-long series of bookbinding workshops.
 Taught by experts, participants will be guided through the foundations of bookbinding and learn how to create six different book structures and a box.

 - Japanese Stab Bindings